prudent-rs/prudent/README.md

 # Scope

-## Not supported: pattern matching with prudent macros
+## Not supported: Pattern matching
 Rust is a rich language and it allows complex statements/expressions. `prudent` tries to be flexible, but it also needs to be manageable and testable.
 So, there may be code that `prudent` doesn't accept (please do report it).
-Most likely if it involves advanced pattern matching.
+Most likely if it involves advanced pattern matching (destructuring).

 `prudent` is to help you make `unsafe` code stand out more.
 Mixing `unsafe` with advanced pattern matching or other complex syntax may sound exciting, but it makes reading the code difficult.
-Can that be an opportunity to refactor?
+Can that be an opportunity for refactoring?

 ## Not supported: Procedural macros with side effects
 Several `prudent` macros duplicate their expression "parameter".
 In the generated Rust code the